 The Test Scenario: ChatGPT vs. EPOS-AI After 200 Pages

 With ChatGPT: you write a new scene with Lena in chapter 28.
-The model no longer knows the details from chapters 4, 11, 16 and 23.
+Whether the model considers details from chapters 4, 11, 16, and 23 depends on the sources available in the active project and task.
 It may have her write with her left hand, speak about her living father, order a coffee or not understand Arabic.
-You must find every one of these errors yourself — or let them through into the manuscript.
+You must find every one of these errors yourself, or let them through into the manuscript.

 Data Privacy: An Often Overlooked Argument